stephenh/ts-proto/NESTJS.markdown

   (Requires `nestJs=true`.)

+* With`--ts_proto_opt=addRestParameter=true`, the last argument of service methods will be an rest parameter with type any.
+This way you can use custom decorators you could normally use in nestjs.

+  (Requires `nestJs=true`.)

 * With `--ts_proto_opt=nestJs=true`, the defaults will change to generate [NestJS protobuf](https://docs.nestjs.com/microservices/grpc) friendly types & service interfaces that can be used in both the client-side and server-side of NestJS protobuf implementations.